-In just over one and a half years at King, Chell has helped create social media acocunts to help promote all 25 Tornado athletic programs.
-He has served as the Conference Carolinas Softball Tournament host for the past four times, while being the primary statistician at the Conference Carolinas Basketball Tournament in 2014.
+Beginning his fifth year at King, Chell has helped create social media acocunts to help promote all 25 Tornado athletic programs.
+He has served as the Conference Carolinas Softball Tournament host since 2013, while being the primary statistician at the Conference Carolinas Basketball Tournament hosted in Concord, N.C. in 2014.

-In 2015 he was voted the chair of the Sports Information Directors for Conference Carolinas and was a member of the Regional Advisory Committee (RAC) for women's soccer in the fall of 2015.
-In his time at King, eight student-athletes have earned CoSIDA Academic All-American honors and 22 have garnered CoSIDA Academic All-District recognition.
+In 2015 he was voted the chair of the Sports Information Directors for Conference Carolinas and was a member of the Regional Advisory Committee (RAC) for women's soccer from 2015-16.
+In his time at King, nine student-athletes have earned CoSIDA Academic All-American honors and 25 have garnered CoSIDA Academic All-District recognition.

 Prior to King, he served as an Athletics Communications Assistant at the University of Memphis.
 While at Memphis, Chell covered the women’s volleyball and women's golf teams, and served as the secondary contact for baseball.
 The Grantsburg, Wis., native helped created a Twitter account for the women’s golf program while managing both the volleyball and women’s golf Facebook and Twitter pages.
 Chell also was one of the primary statisticians for women’s volleyball and women’s basketball.